-NEOH aims to generate, exchange and disseminate new interdisciplinary knowledge (conceptual and technical) and promote interdisciplinary skills and collaboration.
-To promote interdisciplinary collaboration, it is important that members get to a common understanding of what One Health means and how it can be evaluated.
-This requires defining in a coherent and interdisciplinarily plausible and understandable manner the context in which the global challenges can be described and analysed and consideration of procedural recommendations, harmonisation of methods and data in order to make them accessible for meta-analysis.
+NEOH aimed to generate, exchange and disseminate new interdisciplinary knowledge (conceptual and technical) and to promote interdisciplinary skills and collaboration.
+To promote interdisciplinary collaboration, it was important that members agreed on a common understanding of what One Health means and how it can be evaluated.
+This required members to define, in a coherent and interdisciplinarily plausible and understandable manner, the context in which the global challenges can be described and analysed and consideration of procedural recommendations, harmonisation of methods and data in order to make them accessible for meta-analysis.

-To promote this process, all Working Groups (WG) have an interdisciplinary composition with a mix of social and natural sciences across sectors.
-The aim of the WG meetings is to plan and follow-up on WG activities, work towards the NEOH objectives, exchange knowledge, build relationships and promote interdisciplinary skills by learning from each other.
+To promote this process, all Working Groups (WG) were formed with an interdisciplinary composition, with a mix of social and natural sciences across sectors.
+The aim of the WG meetings was to plan and follow-up on WG activities, work towards the NEOH objectives, exchange knowledge, build relationships and promote interdisciplinary skills by learning from each other.

 On the 28th of June 2016, a WG2 meeting took place in Novi Sad, Serbia.
 The purpose of the meeting was to review the WG activities to date and agree on next steps for the application of the One Health evaluation handbook to a set of case studies.
 Participants were welcomed warmly by the local organiser, Dr Sara Savic.
 After that the consortium vice-chair, Prof. Maurizio Aragrande, gave an introductory presentation to remind people of the NEOH rationale, to outline what had been achieved since the start of the Action and important factors to bear in mind for the evaluation.
 This was followed by an overview of the evaluation handbook given by Dr Simon Rüegg followed by a discussion on key questions regarding conceptual coherence, knowledge gaps and additional inputs needed.
 Afterwards, 10 presentations were given by case study leaders to introduce their case studies as well as evaluation questions and/or designs.